 I basically had April 3rd and 4th to look for Tatra Chamois and other wildlife in Slovakias highest mountains.
 What can I say: it was short, but great!

 I come with my own car from Germany, enter Slovakia and the area via the E50, and leave that highway at exit „Lipt.
 Hrádok“.
 I then follow the 537.
 This road climbs up the slope and then runs at an elevation of about 1000 m asl around the south side of the Tatras.
 The area is quite touristy – with three million visitors per year.
 There are several villages and hotels on the way.
-But in between there are enough open places and lookouts to look for wildlife.
+But in between there are many open places to look for wildlife.

 I spend the whole day on these roads, stop at every suitable spot and scan the landscape with my binoculars.
 The result: nothing – except at 7.30 pm I see my first 4 Tatra Chamois high up on a Mountain Peak.
-I am a bit disappointed by the course of the day, but full of confidence for the next day, because I now know, where to look for my chamois.
+I am a bit disappointed by the course of the day, but full of confidence for the next day, because I now know, where to go for my chamois.

 I have not booked anything and need four! attempts to find a hotel.
 I check in at Granit Hotel, Tatranske Zruby, just west of the main village Vysoké Tatry.
-Its 37 Euros the night and 1,50 Euro for a bear – I take two.
+Its 37 Euros the night and 1,50 Euro for a beer – I take two.
 Good sleep.